Dating and Sex

 By now you’re taking care of yourself.
 You may be going onto or finishing your education after high school or you may even be living on your own and have a job.
 You might be thinking about the future and who you would like to share it with.
 Maybe you’re dating someone special now or maybe you’re still looking for the right one.

 The decisions you make about relationship partners do not only affect you but also your partner, your partner’s family, and your own family.
 Taking a well-thought-out approach and being sensitive to other’s feelings and reactions to your bleeding disorder can make a big difference in how everyone views your bleeding disorder in the future.

 This section of Step Up focuses on issues involved in choosing the right partner for you.
 It covers:

-Perhaps you’ve been dating someone for a while and are thinking this person may be the one with whom you want to spend the rest of your life.
-This is a major life decision, and you should seriously consider if this person is the right one for you in the long term.
-Although there are many reasons to pursue a relationship that is deeper and more connected than previous ones, adding the fact that you have a bleeding disorder to the mix brings new considerations.
+Perhaps you’ve been dating someone for a while and are seriously considering if this person is the right one for you in the long term.
+While there are many reasons to pursue a relationship that is deeper than previous ones, adding a bleeding disorder to the mix brings special considerations.

 - Does your partner take an active interest in your bleeding disorder?
 Does he or she want to learn more about and understand the daily care that’s involved in having a bleeding disorder?

 - Does your partner take an interest in you as a person and not just your bleeding disorder?

 - Does your partner want to learn about your bleeding disorder or does he or she consider it to be your problem?

 - Does your partner have interests outside of your life together and does he or she support your interests?